luisjure/csound-vim/README.md

 The plugin was designed to be patogen-compatible, and the recommended method of installation is described above.

-Manual installation is possible, but might ot work as well.
+Manual installation is possible, but might not work as well.

 Download the plugin as a `.zip` file, and extract all the directories in `$HOME/.vim/` for a local installation, or in `$VIM/vimfiles` for a system installation.